Membrane fusion protein

 Membrane fusion proteins (not to be confused with chimeric or fusion proteins) are proteins that cause fusion of biological membranes.
 Membrane fusion is critical for many biological processes, especially in eukaryotic development and viral entry.
 Fusion proteins can originate from genes encoded by infectious enveloped viruses, ancient retroviruses integrated into the host genome, or solely by the host genome.
-Post-transcriptional modifications made to the fusion proteins by the host, namely addition and modification of glycans and acetyl groups, can drastically affect fusogenicity (the ability to fuse).
+Post-translational modifications (PTM) made to fusion proteins by host enzymes (in particular the addition of sugars through glycosylation or the addition of acetyl groups) can drastically affect their relative ability to fuse membranes, also known as their fusogenicity.

 Fusion in eukaryotes

 Eukaryotic genomes contain several gene families, of host and viral origin, which encode products involved in driving membrane fusion.
 While adult somatic cells do not typically undergo membrane fusion under normal conditions, gametes and embryonic cells follow developmental pathways to non-spontaneously drive membrane fusion, such as in placental formation, syncytiotrophoblast formation, and neurodevelopment.
 Fusion pathways are also involved in the development of musculoskeletal and nervous system tissues.
 Vesicle fusion events involved in neurotransmitter trafficking also relies on the catalytic activity of fusion proteins.